pattern-lab/website/patternlabsite/docs/advanced-keyboard-shortcuts.md

 ---
 layout: docs
-title: Pattern Lab's Special Keyboard Shortcuts | Pattern Lab
+title: Keyboard Shortcuts | Pattern Lab
 ---

-# Pattern Lab's Special Keyboard Shortcuts
+# Keyboard Shortcuts

 Pattern Lab comes with support for a number of special keyboard shortcuts to make using Pattern Lab easier.
 These are broken up by where they work or are most useful.